 All executives have AIP award targets that are expressed as a percentage of their base salary, with such targets determined by the executive's position and level within the organization.
 Actual payouts to an executive are dependent upon actual performance relative to the performance targets which are set annually.
-Payouts to an executive for each of the Trust's operating performance targets (65% - 75% of target compensation) range from zero to a maximum of 150% of target.
-Payouts to an executive for individual performance targets (25% - 35% of target compensation) range from zero to a maximum of 100%.
-The AIP award payments are made annually in cash following approval by the Compensation Committee.
+Payouts to an executive for each of the Trust's operating performance targets (approximately 66% of target compensation) range from zero to a maximum of 150% of target.
+Payouts to an executive for individual performance targets (approximately 33% of target compensation) range from zero to a maximum of 100%.
+The AIP award payments are made annually in cash following approval by the Compensation Committee and the Board of Trustees.

-Long-Term Annual Incentive Plan - Restricted Trust Units
+Long-Term Annual Incentive Plan (LTIP) - Restricted Trust Units